-Model customization covers the way changes are made within an CA 2E model that affect how the skeletons (or a specific skeleton) are generated.
-Customization changes made within an CA 2E model are re-used when a skeleton is regenerated.
+Model customization covers the way changes are made within a CA 2E model that affect how the skeletons (or a specific skeleton) are generated.
+Customization changes made within a CA 2E model are re-used when a skeleton is regenerated.